 The machine is then improved, mass produced, and made safe and idiot-proof.
 It becomes a necessity to many people.
-The automobile entered this stage on August 12, 1908 when Ford introduced the Model T for \$850.
-82 Personal computers gradually entered this stage in the late 1980s.
+The automobile entered this stage on August 12, 1908 when Ford introduced the Model T for \$850.84 Personal computers gradually entered this stage in the late 1980s.

 Finally, the cost of the machine falls dramatically, and it becomes so reliable that it replaces the older version.
-The U.S. horse population peaked in 1929 and declined rapidly after that.
-83 Sometime around 1992, computers spread to every business.
+The U.S. horse population peaked in 1929 and declined rapidly after that.85 Sometime around 1992, computers spread to every business.
 Manual bookkeeping with handwritten ledgers became a lost art.
 As a machine passes these stages, social attitudes toward it change in predictable ways.
-In the beginning people attack it as elitist or belittle it as impractical. ("Get a horse!")
-Later, they cannot imagine how they lived without it.
+In the beginning people attack it as elitist or belittle it as impractical.
+(At the turn of the 20th century, people would taunt passing automobile drivers by yelling: "Get a horse!")
+Later, after people got used to owning cars themselves they could not imagine how they lived without them.
 Frederick Lewis Allen described the transformation.
 In 1906, Woodrow Wilson said, "Nothing has spread socialistic feeling in this country more than the automobile."
 He said it offered, "a picture of the arrogance of wealth."
-By 1925, a low-income woman in Muncie, Indiana, told a social science researcher: "We'd rather do without clothes than give up the car."
-Another said, "I'll go without food before I'll see us give up the car."
-The interviewer asked a farmer's wife asked why her family had a Model T Ford but no bathtub.
-She replied, "You can't go to town in a bathtub!"
-Allen called this "a fitting theme song for the automobile revolution."
-84
+By 1925, a low-income woman in

-82 Microsoft Bookshelf CD, The People's Chronology, 1992: Henry Holt and Company.
+84 Microsoft Bookshelf CD, The People's Chronology, 1992: Henry Holt and Company.

-83 My only source for this is my mother's recollection of an undergraduate course in economics at Cornell University in 1939.
+85 My only source for this is my mother's recollection of an undergraduate course in economics at Cornell University in 1939.
 The professor's main thesis, which he frequently repeated during the semester, was that the changeover from horses to automobiles had caused massive unemployment.
 He thought this was the main cause of the Great Depression.